 Everything in our society seems to be getting smarter.
 Fridges.
 Factories.
 Cities.
 They demand more sensors, more data, more everything.
 This puts Boeing in an unenviable position as a manufacturer, as it must push for continuous improvement and advancement in making new aircrafts.
-(It's as yet unclear what happened to cause the recent 737 Max 8 passenger jet crash in Ethiopia, or a similar tragedy off the coast of Indonesia last October, but at the manufacturing level, the goal is to commit zero mistakes, despite how complex the job becomes.)

 In the case of the KC-767 refueling tanker, the job is very complex.
 Each requires aircraft mechanics to install "2.5 times the wiring in one times the plane," explains Brian Laughlin, IT technical fellow at Boeing.
 The task often required workers to recall directions from a 2D, 20-foot-or-longer paper diagram and translate them to the 3D world.
 To make matters worse, those wires are packed in quite tight.
 And if the mechanic messes up, the bundles of cable must all be undone to correct the error.
 Correction: Not if, but when.

 "In the past we had quite a few mistakes made," says Laughlin, though it's not due to malfeasance but rather humans' shortcomings.
 "The things we're asking them to do are nearly superhuman; it's really, really tough."